mozilla/persona-yahoo-bridge/docs/OPS_NOTES.md

 In practice, this server **looks like an IdP**!

 Although it has a `/.well-known/browserid` file, *only the ``public-key`` field is used*.
-The [BrowserID codebase](https://github.com/mozilla/browserid) has the provisioning and authentication urls hardcoded into it's configs.
+The Certifier has this public key as well as the matching private key.

+BigTent takes advantage of the **dynamic well known** aspect of the BrowserID protocol.
+The Persona server requests https://login.persona.org/.well-known/browserid?domain=yahoo.com for example, and if the Persona service is configured with a hostname for `yahoo.com`, then it treats it like a delegated authority.

 Certifier
 ---------